Energy Sustainability for Businesses: Who Is Eligible for the Program

 - undergo an assessment and receive a credit decision.

-Seventeen banks have already started accepting applications, with more to join in the near future.
-In total, lending will be carried out through 43 banks across the country, and applications for energy loans will be given priority consideration.
+Seventeen banks have already begun accepting applications, and more will join in the near future.
+In total, lending will be carried out through 43 banks across the country, and applications for energy loans are promised to be considered on a priority basis.